glacier-modding/glaciermodding.org/docs/modding/customcampaigns/npc_new.md

 Building off our Bank mission, let's make a new target named `Target McTargetface`.
 First we'll need to update the `manifest.json` file to add some localisation strings.

 ## Updating the Manifest file
-Our new NPC needs to have a name and description added to the manifest file so that the menus will be able to display them.
+Our new NPC needs to have a name and description added to the manifest file so that the menus will be able to display them, and we need to add a new entry to the `packagedefinition`.

 Open up the `manifest.json` file and add the following lines under the `localisation > english` section:
 ```json